slowernews/wisdom-tldr/README.md

 > *'Anything that does not bring me alive is too small for me.' -- David Whyte*

+Practical HINT: Track time and journal for hints on where to improve.

+> *'Track your time manually so you have to see it and deal with it.
+Use a spreadsheet or paper.' -- Allen Tucker*

 HOWEVER,

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*